stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 Unfortunately, macOS includes a copy of Python 2, not Python 3.
 To maintain current and clean Python environments, install [pipenv](https://docs.pipenv.org/).
 It drives the [pip](https://pip.pypa.io/en/stable/) and [virtual environment](https://docs.python.org/3/tutorial/venv.html) features that are included with Python itself, but is more powerful and easier to use than working with these features directly.

-Enter this command to install pipenv using Homebrew:
+Enter this command to install Python 3 and pipenv using Homebrew:

-    brew install pipenv
+    brew install python3 pipenv

-Homebrew will install Python 3 as well, because it is a dependency of pipenv.
-The pipenv tool itself will use this copy of Python 3 by default.
-To use the Python 3 interpreter without pipenv, specify *python3* on the command-line and in your scripts, rather than *python*:
+The pipenv tool itself will use the copy of Python 3 from Homebrew by default.
+To use this Python 3 interpreter without pipenv, specify *python3* on the command-line and in your scripts, rather than *python*:

     python3 --version